benkozi/CECE/combo-test-runner/design/fix/20260713-1136-fix-mol-unit-output-issues.md

   `std::map<std::string, std::map<std::string, std::string>>
   field_attributes;` parsed in `src/core/cece_config_parser.cpp` from the
   `output.field_attributes` node.
-- The writer's manifest loop emits the configured attributes for each field (plus the structural `coordinates: "lon lat"` it already writes). **When a field has no configured attributes, it gets none** — absence over fabrication; a wrong default is precisely the bug being fixed, and the units assertion's `null` semantics can verify absence.
+- The writer's manifest loop emits the configured attributes for each field.
+  **When a field has no configured attributes, it gets none** — absence over fabrication; a wrong default is precisely the bug being fixed, and the units assertion's `null` semantics can verify absence.
+- **Exception: `coordinates`.** It is structural (CF auxiliary-coordinate listing), so every field gets `coordinates: "time lev lat lon"` by default — matching the written field shape `[time, lev, lat, lon]` — but a user-supplied `coordinates` key in the field's `field_attributes` block **overrides** the default (it is just another attribute; the writer skips the default when the user provided one).
 - The hardcoded `units`/`long_name` lines are deleted.

 ### Units value for the checked-in config